 - Is approval required from my primary care physician?

 I offer a free 10-minute phone consultation for new clients.
-Please inquire about rates.
-Reduced fee services are available on a limited basis.
+The fee for a 60-minute individual psychotherapy

 Session fees are to be paid at time of service, even if your insurance covers out-of-network providers.
 Cash, check, and all major credit cards are accepted.